 Family services directory

 The Lincolnshire County Council on-line Family Services Directory is the go-to place to find out about services.
-Click icon for the SEND section.
-It is likely to be the place with the most up-to-date information.
-Service providers can update their own entries.
-See also: SEN/EHC Information SEN/EHC–Support.
+Click SEND icon below for the SEN and Disability section.
+It covers services for children with disability as well as education – e.g. Short breaks

+The National Autistic Society have an on-line form as well as a phone number.
 But before you call or email check to see how they can help.
 They are much in demand, so it might be worth a look.
 See also Specialist advice & information services.
 See icons to the left for the next step.
 The Specialist Advice and information services page presents parents, carers and people with autism with a list of their specialist services to choose from.
 If the helpline is busy you could try their Find answer on-line page.

 Child Autism UK is an autism charity.
 See website.
 It used to be called Peach.
 Click the phone icon to see how they might be able to help.

 Lincolnshire Family Information Services: Looking for childcare?
 Want to know if you can get help paying for childcare?
 Want activities to do with your children?
 Looking for children and family services?
-We have lots of information for families, child carers and professionals … (new)
+We have lots of information for families, child carers and professionals …